Rozdandy/myfirst-miletone-project/README.md

               9. Also, inspect that all the various sections are vertically align for the mobile view and they are responsives.

 6. **Footer**

               1. Scroll down to the footer section.
-              2. check that the background color is same as that of the theme of the Navigational bar.
+              2. Check that the background color is same as that of the theme of the Navigational bar.
               3. Check that all the contacts are there and the social links are working.
-              3. check that the content in the about section are aligned properly.
+              4. Check that the content in the about section are aligned properly.
-              4. Check the padding of the of the contents.
+              5. Check the padding of the contents.
-              5. Ensure when you hover on the social media icons they display red.
+              6. Ensure when you hover on the social media icons they display red.
-              5. Repeat this same steps on a mobile view.
+              7. Repeat this same steps on a mobile view.

 **Testing User Stories using HTML, CSS and and other sites**